-In September 1998, the Company entered into a definitive agreement to purchase all of the cable systems of Taconic Technology Corporation ("Taconic") for approximately \$8,525 (excluding transaction fees).
-As of December 31, 1998, the Company incurred \$41 of transaction costs related to the acquisition of Taconic.
-This merger is expected to close in the second quarter of 1999.
+The Company has a definitive agreement to purchase all of the cable systems of Taconic Technology Corporation ("Taconic") for approximately \$8,525 (excluding transaction fees).
+As of December 31, 1998, the Company incurred \$41 of transaction costs related to the acquisition of Taconic, which are included in current assets.
+The merger is expected to close in the second quarter of 1999.